Symbolism For Evil: Why They Are Actually Not Too Bad At All

 Once recognized as an image of competence and good fortune, the swastika was held as a figure of divinity in various spiritual traditions.
 Literally taking an unfavorable turn for the worst, the German Nazi Party, which is known for committing perhaps the most horrible atrocities the world has ever witnessed, twisted the swastika towards the right and changed the way people saw this otherwise magnificent and fortunate symbol.
 Although a handful of cultures still see it as an indication of prosperity, growth, and success, history reminds us how it once symbolized evil, hatred, and death.

 Regarded as perhaps the most frowned-upon combination of digits known to man, 666 is widely perceived as the “Devil’s Number.”
-Much like the number 13 which is believed to bring bad luck, this series of numbers is commonly referred to as “The Number of the Beast” as read from the book of Revelation.
+Much like the number 13 which is believed to bring bad luck, this series of numbers is commonly referred to as “The Number of the Beast” as read from the book of Revelation (see also our post about the river Euphrates in the revelations).
 While some say that these digits are used by some to summon the devil, research suggests that 666 is actually a numeric code that refers to Emperor Nero who was known to be one of the most ruthless rulers who widely persecuted Christians.

 Recognized as objects that spark fear in several books and films, voodoo dolls are handheld human effigies that were believed to be crafted by Caribbean cult members to cast spells or to bring about revenge.
 While they were originally created to help people heal and as a way to communicate with the deceased, the image of cultists thrusting pins on these dolls to inflict misfortune and death has rapidly turned them into an object that symbolizes suffering, misery, and a vengeful spirit.